Polar Satellite Launch Vehicle: First stage (PS1)

 The first stage, one of the largest solid rocket boosters in the world, carries 138 MT of hydroxyl-terminated polybutadiene-bound (HTPB) propellant and develops a maximum thrust of about 4800 kN.
 The 2.8 m diameter motor case is made of maraging steel and has an empty mass of 30200 kg.

 Pitch and yaw control during first stage flight is provided by the Secondary Injection Thrust Vector Control (SITVC) System, which injects an aqueous solution of strontium perchlorate into the S139 exhaust divergent from a ring of 24 injection ports to produce asymmetric thrust.
 The solution is stored in two cylindrical aluminium tanks strapped to the core solid rocket motor and pressurised with nitrogen.
 Underneath these two SITVC tanks, Roll Control Thruster (RCT) modules with small bi-propellant (MMH/MON) liquid engine are also attached.

 On the PSLV-G and PSLV-XL, first stage thrust is augmented by six strap-on solid boosters.
 Four boosters are ground-lit and the remaining two ignite 25 seconds after launch.
 The solid boosters carry 9 MT or 12 MT (for PSLV-XL configuration) propellant and produce 510 kN and 719 kN thrust respectively.
 Two strap-on boosters are equipped with SITVC for additional attitude control.
-The PSLV-CA uses no strap-on boosters.

-First stage separation is aided by four pairs of retro-rockets installed on inter-stage (1/2L).
+The PSLV-CA uses no strap-on boosters.First stage separation is aided by four pairs of retro-rockets installed on inter-stage (1/2L).
 During staging, these eight rockets help push away the spent stage away from second stage.
+ISRO also develed the SOLVE booster using PSOM boosters for testing the Gaganyaan programme.